 The final part of composting could be the most important.

-It can actually be broken down into two parts – cooling and maturing (also called curing).
+It can actually be broken down into three parts – cooling, curing and maturing.

 First, the temperature drops down as thermophilic activity reduces.
 Crucially, though, just because the compost has cooled down it is not finished.